 Let’s talk finances.
 Enrolling on a degree programme at THUAS also means that you must pay tuition fees.
-The information on this page applies to all bachelor and AD programmes at the Hague University of Applied Sciences, and the Dutch-taught master's program Integrale Bedrijfsvoering.
+The information on this page applies to all bachelor and AD programmes at the Hague University of Applied Sciences, the master’s programme Next Level Engineering, and the Dutch-taught master's program Integrale Bedrijfsvoering.
 There are 3 different fees:

 |Statutory tuition fee||€ 2,209,-||€ 2,314,-|